These federally funded grants help about 5.4 million full- and part-time college and vocational school students nationally.

 You also must meet certain conditions to receive federal aid.

-Students can receive Pell Grants for their undergraduate study until they complete a baccalaureate or their first professional degree (such as pharmacy or dentistry).
+Students can receive Pell Grants for their undergraduate study until they complete a baccalaureate or their first professional degree (such as pharmacy or dentistry) or have received a Pell Grant for the equivalent of 12 full-time semesters, whichever comes first.

 How Much Money Can You Get?